Auction News

-Full sheets in excellent condition of one of the most famous and popular Chinese stamp issues of all time should make big money at a Hong Kong sale this month.
+Full sheets in excellent condition of one of the most famous and popular Chinese stamp issues should make big money at a Hong Kong sale this month.

-The Spink sale in Hong Kong on May 30 has over 1,000 lots, including many well-known rarities from early Chinese philatelly: large dragons, small dragons, red revenues…
+The Spink sale in Hong Kong on May 30 has over 1,000 lots, including many well-known rarities from early Chinese philately such as large dragons, small dragons, red revenues.

-But the stars of the sale are a relatively recent issue that was issued in huge numbers and can still be found in quite large numbers.
+But the star of the sale is a relatively recent issue that was produced in huge numbers.

 A full sheet of these much-collected stamps is a real gem.
 Image courtesy of Spink.